internetarchive/dweb-mirror/README.md

 Please check for a platform specific README (for Rachel or RaspberryPi with NOOBS or Internet In A Box) as these instructions dont work for some of the smaller platforms.

 ### 1. Prelim - getting your machine ready.
-* You'll need git, node, npm, which should be on most Linux machines.
+* ###### You'll need git, node, npm, yarn, which should be on most Linux machines.

 #### Mac OSX
 * TODO Mac specific instructions to add these (need a clean machine to test on)

 #### Rachel 3+ (32 bit intel box from World Possible)
-This is complex, the OS with the box is seriously out of date, see README-rachel.md
+This is complex, the OS with the box is seriously out of date, see [./README-rachel.md]

 #### Raspberry Pi 3 with or without Internet In A Box (IIAB)
-This is complex, see [README-raspberrypi.md] then come back here to finish
+This is complex, see [./README-raspberrypi.md] then come back here to finish

 #### Anything else
 * This is only tested on current versions, so I recommend updating before installing.